LamNhatTan16/Netflix-Stock-Analysis/README.md

 ## 🚀 Project Steps
 ### **1. Data Collection**
-- The dataset was downloaded from Kaggle and saved as `datasets/NFLX.csv`.
+- The dataset was downloaded from Kaggle and stack 5 fille to 1 file saved as `raw_data.csv`.

 ### **2. Data Preparation & Processing**
 - Remove duplicate records.